Oskii/Aave-Atomic-Lending-Position-Swap/README.md

 ### Example Usage

-Jimmy on Ethereum has an AaveV3 lending position of 50 DAI, and so holds 50 aDAI.
-Sandra on Arbitrum has an AaveV3 lending position of 0.001 WBTC, and so holds aWBTC.
-Both Jimmy and Sandra agree that they would like to exchange positions with each other, and use AALPS to trustlessly and securely do so.
+- Jimmy has an AaveV3 lending position of 50 DAI on Ethereum, and so holds 50 aDAI.
+- Sandra has an AaveV3 lending position of 0.001 WBTC on Arbitrum, and so holds aWBTC.

+Both Jimmy and Sandra agree that they would like to exchange positions with each other, and use AALPS to trustlessly and securely exchange their positions.
+Even though their positions are cross-chain and using different assets, Jimmy and Sandra are able to exchange their positions trustlessly and securely.

 ## How does it work?
 AALPS leverages a Secure Exchange Protocol (SEP) that relies on one-way hashing of a cryptographic secret and time-constraints on specific actions.
 Here are the steps for completing an AALPS.
 It ensures that all parties funds' remain safe throughout the lifecycle of the transaction.